 house – day 103 – mysterious object

-At the house, there’s plenty more activity: Paul is in throes of finishing off the back bedroom, Simon and Andy are putting in some woodwork (boxing in pipes, etc), Peter is still working on the worktops, he’s very meticulous.
+At the house, there’s plenty more activity: Paul is finishing off the back bedroom, Simon and Andy are putting in some woodwork (boxing in pipes, etc), Peter is still working on the worktops, he’s very meticulous.

 With the mysterious object out of the way, I got on with painting the new plaster upstairs in the bathroom and hallway.
 I had mixed up just enough paint for the job, a good guess.
 It was fiddly working over the stairs, I could only work in small patches and had to keep moving the ladder.